Who are Oregon's cougar?

 Cougars open their mouths in order to enhance their ability to smell.
 It looks scary when they do this because it shows all their impressive teeth!

-Cougars chirp, purr, and scream, but do not growl!
+Cougars chirp, purr, growl, and scream, but do not roar!

 Cougars are cowards and will leave you alone if you do not run or bend over but instead make yourself look large by holding your arms out with your coat extended on them, or blow a whistle.